countingstarch/geometry/README.md

 ## Features to come (hopefully)
 * Make it actually calculate whether the object will fit in the door
+* Photo of the Fields Medal, Abel Prize, and other rewards I'll get for solving the moving sofa problem
 * Interactive WebGL canvas to preview
 * A decent interface
 * Themes?